mont127/HaSe/README.md

 The goal is not to build the full system at once.

 The goal is to prove one layer at a time.

+ALSO prs or first changes are WELCOME .
+Thanks.